 Esther R. Sylvester, ESQ.

 Esther grew up in Norristown, Pa. and came to Rosemont for her undergraduate degree.
-Knowing that she wanted to be a lawyer from an early age, she earned her J.D. from Villanova University Law School in 1964.
+Knowing from an early age that she wanted to be a lawyer, she earned her J.D. from Villanova University Law School in 1964.
 Following graduation, she practiced general law before becoming Assistant District Attorney of Philadelphia.

-Rosemont College is grateful to Esther for the sacrifice she made by taking a leave of absence from the City of Philadelphia in 1978 to help her alma mater, Rosemont College.
+The College community is grateful to Esther for the sacrifice she made by taking a leave of absence from the City of Philadelphia in 1978 to help her alma mater.